Etherfiend/Etherfiend/README.md

 - 👋 Greetings!
-Arif OKCAN is here.
+Arif OKCAN is here
 - 👀 I’m interested in programming and game development
 - 🌱 I’m currently learning C++ and Unity